patchstack/documentation/src/content/docs/getting-started/introduction.md

 **Patchstack is a powerful tool that helps to protect your WordPress applications from attacks and identify security vulnerabilities within all your WordPress plugins, themes, and core.**

 It is powered by the WordPress ecosystem's most active community of ethical hackers.
-Patchstack is trusted by leading WordPress experts such as Pagely, Cloudways, GridPane, Plesk, and others.
+Patchstack is trusted by leading WordPress experts such as GoDaddy, Pagely, Cloudways, GridPane, Plesk, and others.